Video Projects

 "During difficult times, may singing together be our solace, provide joyful moments, and serve as a reminder we are not alone." -Elise Naccarato, Artistic Director Myriad Ensemble

-Video editor - Mike Enns of Made by Frame
+Video editing by Mike Enns of Made by Frame

 In Her Image